0xAkashsky/sub-scout/README.md

  - Katana    [https://github.com/projectdiscovery/katana]
  - MassDns   [https://github.com/blechschmidt/massdns]

 Sub-scout does not installs these tools automatically.
-Manually install All tools and make sure they are available in '/usr/bin'
+Manually install all tools and make sure they are available in '/usr/bin'

 # How to Run